numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Simulated restarts aggregate some of the available data and thereby extend their range of interpretation.

-* Simulated restarts allow in particular to compare algorithms with a wide range of different success probabilities by a single performance measure. [#]_ Conduction restarts also reflects a sensible approach when addressing a difficult optimization problem in practice.
+* Simulated restarts allow in particular to compare algorithms with a wide range of different success probabilities by a single performance measure. [#]_ Conducting restarts is also valuable approach when addressing a difficult optimization problem in practice.

 * Simulated restarts rely on the assumption that the runtime distribution for each instance is the same.
 If this is not the case, they still provide a reasonable performance measure, however with less of a meaningful interpretation for the result.

 * The runtime of simulated restarts may heavily depend on **termination conditions** applied in the benchmarked algorithm, due to the evaluations spent in unsuccessful trials, compare :eq:`RTrestart`.
 This can be interpreted as disadvantage, when termination is considered as a trivial detail in the implementation---or as an advantage, when termination is considered a relevant component in the practical application of numerical optimization algorithms.

-* The maximal number of evaluations for which sampled runtimes are meaningful and representative depends on the experimental conditions.
+* The maximal number of evaluations for which simulated runtimes are meaningful and representative depends on the experimental conditions.
 If all runs are successful, no restarts are simulated and all runtimes are meaningful.
-If all runs terminated due to standard termination conditions in the used algorithm, simulated restarts also reflect the original algorithm.
+If all runs terminated due to standard termination conditions in the used algorithm, simulated restarts reflect the original algorithm.
 However, if a maximal budget is imposed for the purpose of benchmarking, simulated restarts do not necessarily reflect the real performance.
 In this case and if the success probability drops below 1/2, the result is likely to give a too pessimistic viewpoint at or beyond the chosen maximal budget.
 See [HAN2016ex]_ for a more in depth discussion on how to setup restarts in the experiments.

+* If only few or no successes have been observed, we can see large effects without statistical significance.
+Namely, 4/15 successes are not statistically significant against 0/15 successes on a 5%-level.

+.. scipy.stats.chi2_contingency([[0, 15], [5, 10]]) -> 0.05004
+   scipy.stats.fisher_exact([[0, 15], [5, 10]]) -> 0.0420
+   ranksumtest(range(15), list(arange(2.5, 12)) + 5 * [100]) -> 0.94

 .. [#] The range of success probabilities is bounded by the number of instances to roughly :math:`2/|K|.`